GenericMappingTools/pygmt/doc/maintenance.md

 3. `ci_doctests.yaml` (Doctests on Linux/macOS/Windows)

-    This workflow is scheduled to run all doctests on Sunady on the *main* branch.
+    This workflow is scheduled to run all doctests every Sunday on the *main* branch.

 4. `ci_docs.yml` (Build documentation on Linux/macOS/Windows)